THE STORY OF THE

 Click for detail of Superman #26.

-Probably the most popular Superman artist of all time still had to be Curt Swan, whose work is depicted here.
+Probably the most popular Superman artist of all time still had to be Curt Swan - whose work would not only define Superman's symbol, but Superman as a whole for the second half of the 20th century - is depicted here.

-Click here for the symbol as the general public became accustomed to seeing it.
+And the symbol as the general public became accustomed to seeing it for about the next 50 years

 For comparison's sake, we've provided a collage of all these symbols.
 A Contrast from one period to another.